Queen Wilhelmina

 Continue reading →Queen Wilhelmina of the Netherlands has been the longest reigning monarch in Dutch history.
 One monument honors her is outside Noordeinde Palace in The Hague.

-Continue reading →Find out about Willem, Prince of Orange, the role he played in Dutch history and why there happen to be two monuments to him so close together in The Hague.
+Continue reading →Find out about Willem, Prince of Orange, the major role he played in Dutch history and why there are two monuments to him so close together in The Hague…

 Continue reading →Juliana van Stolberg, the woman honored with a monument on Koningin Marialaan in The Hague Bezuidenhout area, is an important figure from Dutch history.

-Continue reading →Hugo Grotius was a Dutch statesman, attorney and philosophic writer who conceived and pushed the concept of ‘international law’ in the early 17th century.
+Continue reading →The Hugo Grotius statue on Delft Markt is monument to the Dutch philosophic attorney and writer who pushed ‘international law’ concept early in 17th century.

 Continue reading →